From Autumn to Ashes: Abandon Your Friends (2005–2006)

 On March 8, 2005, a re-release of Too Bad You're Beautiful was issued, featuring the songs from the Sin, Sorrow, and Sadness EP.
 Under direction of producer Richardson, From Autumn to Ashes' third full length album, Abandon Your Friends, was released on August 30, 2005.
 The album stemmed from the idea that "[abandoning your friends is] kind of...what we do.
 I mean, in the sense of how life goes on when we go away [on tours]."
 Abandon Your Friends met with speculation about the band's internal conflicts surrounding a potential break up.
 Perri had not been much involved in the process of creating the album and did not attend practice sessions, despite stating in interviews that the album was "a full on collaborative effort" and "We just all had a say in what we were writing."
 It was revealed in 2007, in interviews, and when Mark posted in the band's Myspace blog that he had ghostwritten Perri's lyrics in a matter of days.
-The band had made a further move away from the melodic sound of their past albums, and had been a point where the band shifted more focus to Mark's vocals.
+The band had made a further move away from the heavier sound of their past albums, and had shifted more focus to Mark's vocals.
 CMJ reviewer Tracey John explained that the album "continues to unabashedly straddle both ends of the hardcore/emo spectrum", however, the band "doesn't show much of a progression from 2003's The Fiction We Live."
 The album generally garnered reviews in which it was noted that, as a reviewer at Punk News explained that if you're a "fan of From Autumn to Ashes, you'll be disappointed."Others disagreed, like UK magazine Kerrang! who gave the album a 5 out of 5 review and called it a metal masterpiece.
 This album would also go on to sell over 100,000 copies.
 Abandon Your Friends produced one single, "Where Do You Draw The Line?" with an accompanying music video.
 Unhappy with intraband politics, guitarist Jonathan Cox quit the band.